Tobie Matthew: Life

 In 1617, James allowed Matthew to return to England and he stayed for some time with Bacon.
 During this time he wrote an introduction to the Italian translation of his friend's Essays.
 Matthew was exiled again from 1619 to 1622 for refusing to take the oath of allegiance, but was favourably received by James upon his return.
 He acted as an agent at court to promote the marriage of Charles, Prince of Wales (later Charles I) with the Spanish Infanta, Maria Anna of Spain.
 For promoting this cause, the ill-fated "Spanish Match", James sent Matthew to Madrid and knighted him upon his return on 20 October 1623.
 As a member of the immediate circle of the new queen consort, Henrietta Maria, Matthew enjoyed the same favour at court under Charles I as he had under his father.
 Under a charming and playful guise—he offered to prepare for Henrietta Maria the new Spanish drink of chocolate, and did so, but absent-mindedly testing it, he tasted it all up— he laboured diligently for the Roman Catholic cause there.
 At the time of Anne Blount, Countess of Newport's conversion to his faith (which was considered scandalous), he was falsely accused of converting her, but others had actually assisted her.
 Matthew absented himself from the court.

 When his father died in 1628 he left all his wealth to his wife Frances and when she died in 1629 she left Tobie a single diamond ring and the rest went in a large number of cash bequests and shares to her grandchildren, nieces and nephews.

 After the Civil War broke out in 1640, Matthew was again falsely accused.
 By now in his sixties, he left England for the last time in 1641.
 He took refuge with the English Jesuits at their house at Ghent.
 Whilst he was there he became the spiritual adviser to the Abbess, Elizabeth Knatchbull, there.
 He admired her and wrote her biography that was later published in 1931.
 He died at the English College in Ghent, and was buried there.

-Whether or not Matthew himself ever became a Jesuit remains a matter of controversy to this day.
+Matthew has been described as a Jesuit, having been "received into the Society at an uncertain period before his death, possibly only upon his death-bed.
+That he died a Jesuit; at Ghent on 13 October 1655, aged 77, is certain".